Entropy production of active particles in underdamped regime

 To calculate $\langle \dot q\rangle$ for the underdamped regime, we use the last formula in Eq. (\ref{eq:pi_all}), which for the present model becomes \be T\Pi = \frac{v_0}{\tau\mu} \left[ \langle x\rangle_{+} - \langle x\rangle_{-} \right], \ee where $\langle \dots \rangle_{\pm} = \int_{-h}^h dx\, (\dots) p_{\pm}$.

-Since distributions $p_{\pm}$ in Eq. (\ref{eq:kramer-rtp1d}) cannot be solved exactly, we calculate Eq. (\ref{eq:a}) using simulations.
-The results are plotted in Fig. (\ref{fig:fig3b}).
-For $\tau>2$, the simulation results agree with the formula in Eq. (\ref{eq:w-rtp1d}) for the case $\tau_r=0$.
-Deviations between overdamped and underdamped dynamics become obvious for small values of $\tau$ and become maximal for $\tau=0$. {{figures/}}
+Since distributions $p_{\pm}$ in Eq. (\ref{eq:kramer-rtp1d}) cannot be solved exactly, we use simulation to evaluate the expression in Eq. (\ref{eq:a}). {Interaction with the walls is accounted for as follows: each time a particles reaches a wall, its instantaneous velocity changes as $v(t)\to -v(t)$. } The data points for $\langle \dot q\rangle$ obtained from a simulation are plotted in Fig. (\ref{fig:fig3b}).
+For $\tau>2$, the simulation results agree with the exact formula in Eq. (\ref{eq:w-rtp1d}) for the overdamped regime. {{figures/}}

-Another observation is that thermal fluctuations reduce dissipation of heat (note the difference between the black and red curves).
-This behavior is different from a harmonic confinement where $\langle \dot q\rangle$ is found to be independent of temperature.
+For particles in unconfined environment and ina harmonic trap the dissipation of heat was found to be independent of temperature.
+In contrast, for particles in 1D box we observe strong temperature dependence, and the indication that thermal fluctuations reduce dissipation of heat (the difference between the black and red curves).

+Interactions of a particle with a wall are analogous to a bouncing ball in the air (within the time duration in which the force $f$ does not change its direction).
+Due to air friction, a maximum height at each bounce is lower and the overall velocity reduced.
+Since interactions with the walls reduce velocity of a particle (and, therefore, the dissipation of heat), increased thermal fluctuations can be seen as contributing to greater number of collisions with the walls.
+In fact, any type of confinement, other than a harmonic trap, will show a similar reduction of heat dissipation with increased temperature.
+This was verified by simulations carried out for different trapping potentials of the form $U \propto r^s$.